ABOUT

 • The T&E Committee accomplishes objectives in the “Education” area of the Strategic Plan.

-• The T&E Committee oversees the Education Community of Practice (EdCoP) Group.
+• The T&E Committee oversees all education-rated task forces and working groups such as the Education Community of Practice (EdCoP) Group and MGP Program Directors Council.

 • The T&E Committee judges the Young Investigator Award (YIA) posters and selects and moderates the Early Bird Case Study Presentations at the Annual Meeting.

-• The T&E Committee identifies and provides oversight of two AMP member appointees who plan and co-moderate the annual AMP Companion Meeting at USCAP.
+• The T&E Committee identifies and provides oversight of two AMP member appointees who plan and co-moderate the annual AMP Companion Meeting at USCAP and CAP.

 • Members of the T&E committee must not currently be employed by, or have been employed within the past 24 months by, an "ineligible company" as defined by the Accreditation Council for Continuing Medical Education (ACCME), to adhere to ACCME rules for CME.
 Ineligible companies are those whose primary business is producing, marketing, selling, or distributing healthcare products used by or on patients.
 Examples of such organizations include device manufacturers or distributors, diagnostic labs that sell proprietary tests, and pharmaceutical companies or distributors.